Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 How is a migraine headache diagnosed?

-- Neurologic exam: Your caregiver will check how your pupils react to light.
-He may check your memory and your hand grasp and balance.
+- A neurologic exam is used to check how your pupils react to light.
+Your healthcare provider may check your memory, hand grasp, and balance.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your head and blood vessels.
-You may be given dye to help the pictures show up better.
-Tell caregivers if you are allergic to iodine or shellfish.
-You may also be allergic to the dye.
+- CT or MRI pictures may be taken of your brain.
+You may be given contrast liquid to help your brain show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell caregivers if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is a migraine headache treated?